-Bill C-78 contains a small number of technical Divorce Act provisions that would come into force immediately upon Royal Assent.
+The legislation passed in 2019 contains a small number of technical Divorce Act provisions that came into force immediately upon Royal Assent.
 These include provisions relating to the authority for ministerial activities, such as research and regulation-making authorities.
-Certain regulations would need to come into force at the same time as provisions of Bill C-78, such as those related to administrative calculation and recalculation.
-Changes to the Federal Child Support Guidelines would also come into force at the same time to reflect the changes in parenting terminology.
+Certain regulations will need to come into force at the same time as provisions of the legislation, such as those related to administrative calculation and recalculation.
+Changes to the Federal Child Support Guidelines will also come into force at the same time to reflect the changes in parenting terminology.

-Most of the GAPDA amendments and several of the FOAEAA amendments proposed in Bill C-78 would come into force upon Royal Assent.
-These amendments would serve to improve the efficiency of service delivery.
+Most of the GAPDA amendments and several of the FOAEAA amendments included in the legislation came into force upon Royal Assent.
+These amendments will serve to improve the efficiency of service delivery.

 2. Order in Council (Clause 126)

-Most of the Divorce Act provisions would come into force by Order in Council.
-Most of the proposed amendments to the Act would require changes to provincial rules of court, development of public legal education and information materials and professional training.
-Bringing these provisions into force by Order in Council would give the Government of Canada and the provinces and territories time to complete the required changes.
+Most of the Divorce Act provisions come into force by Order in Council.
+Most of the amendments to the Act require changes to provincial rules of court, development of public legal education and information materials and professional training.
+Bringing these provisions into force by Order in Council gives the Government of Canada and the provinces and territories time to complete the required changes.